 CAD integration into the ERP system makes sense.
 Especially for manufacturing companies that have design and production under one roof.

 Most providers advertise that an ERP system can map the creation process of a product.
-In the best case, the software supports the process from purchasing to delivery.
-However, in practice this process is repeatedly interrupted by missing software modules.
+In the best case scenario, the software supports the process from purchasing to delivery.
+In practice, however, this process is often interrupted by missing software modules.
 Another alternative is to fill this gap with CAD integration.

-So-called computer-aided design programmes - CAD for short - are now often an integral part of the software landscape of manufacturing companies that also have to map designs.
-This means that products are not only designed in advance, but their behaviour in use is simulated.
-In some sectors, such as the automotive industry, this procedure is indispensable.
+So-called computer-aided design programmes - CAD for short - are now often an integral part of the software landscape of manufacturing companies that also need to map designs.
+They are used not only to design products in advance, but also to simulate their behaviour in use.
+In some sectors, such as the automotive industry, this approach is essential.

 Why CAD and ERP systems need to communicate

-Since there is no proper interface between the CAD software and the ERP system, the data from the design cannot be transferred automatically and must be transferred manually.
-The larger the information that needs to be transferred, the more time-consuming this step is - in the case of the complicated designs in the Mechanical Engineering for example, this is a time-consuming and error-prone procedure.
-This makes subsequent checking and correcting necessary, which takes a lot more time.
+As there is no proper interface between the CAD software and the ERP system, the data from the design cannot be transferred automatically and must be transferred manually.
+The more information that needs to be transferred, the more time-consuming this step is - in the case of complicated designs in the Mechanical Engineering for example, this is a time-consuming and error-prone procedure.
+This makes subsequent checking and correction necessary, which also takes a lot of time.

-However, this is not the only crux that arises from a lack of communication between CAD software and ERP solution.
-The ERP system also has information that the CAD software needs during the design process, such as the availability of certain materials.
-If the design department uses non-up-to-date figures in its work and then passes the data on to the production department, it is discovered that the plans cannot be implemented.
+However, this is not the only crux caused by a lack of communication between the CAD software and the ERP solution.
+The ERP system also has information that the CAD software needs during the design phase, such as the availability of certain materials.
+If the design department relies on non-up-to-date figures in its work and then passes the data on to production, it is realised that the plans cannot be implemented.
 So the plans are revised.
-To always manually feed the CAD system with the current data from the ERP solution would not only take an enormous amount of time, but would above all be one thing again: error-prone.
+Manually feeding the CAD system with the latest data from the ERP solution would not only take an enormous amount of time, but would also be prone to errors.

 The simple but holistic solution to the problem: CAD integration for the ERP system.
 Even during the design phase, the CAD system can access all important (current) data in the ERP software and automatically transfer the finished design data to production.
 Adjustments can be made at any time during the production process without having to go back a step.
 This makes the company flexible, as they can also influence production while it is already "in progress".
 This saves time and money - and also makes customers happy.